braiime/shop/README.md

 # testt
-i'm new on web dev and this will be my first project so give me a good word in my instagram @braiime to motivate me:)
+i'm new on web dev and this will be my first project so give me a good word in my instagram @braiime to motivate me:) you can post your website in netlify.net it helps me so much.